Obelism/improve-sdk/README.md

 ### Examples

-- `site`: a static html website using the Improve JS SDK
+- `html`: a static html website using the Improve JS SDK
+- `hono`: a Hono app using the Improve Server React SDK
-- `site-react`: a React app using the Improve React SDK
+- `react`: a React app using the Improve React SDK
-- `site-nextjs`: a NextJS app using the Improve NextJS and React SDK
+- `nextjs`: a NextJS app using the Improve NextJS and React SDK
-- `site-nextjs-vercel`: a NextJS app using the Improve NextJS and React SDK and Vercel Edge Storage
+- `nextjs-vercel`: a NextJS app using the Improve NextJS and React SDK and Vercel Edge Storage

 ### Packages